-Becoming a Certified Nursing Assistant, or CNA, is one of the fastest ways to break into the nursing field.
+Becoming a Certified Nursing Assistant, or CNA, is a fast way to break into the nursing line of work.
 Like many people, you may be eager to become an officially licensed CNA so that you can start looking for work as quickly as possible.
 Fortunately, you don't have to wait long.
-By understanding the process involved in becoming a CNA, choosing the right CNA training program, and staying motivated, you'll be looking for jobs before you know it.
+By understanding the process involved in becoming a CNA, choosing the right CNA program, and staying motivated, you'll be looking for jobs before you know it.

-If you're still in high school, get a jump-start on your future CNA training by taking as many healthcare classes as possible.
+If you're still in high school, get a jump-start on your future CNA schooling by taking as many healthcare classes as possible.
 These classes will familiarize you with basic medical and anatomical topics and give you some experience with the sometimes confusing terms that are used.
-Some high schools even offer special CNA or health aide training classes, so register for some if they're available.
+Some high schools even offer special CNA or health aide educational classes, so register for some if they're available.

-One of the biggest determinants of how quickly you can become a CNA is how short or long your certification training program is.
+A big determinant of how quickly you can become a CNA is how short or long your certification program is.
 These programs vary considerably in terms of duration.
-Some can be completed in as little as three weeks, while others take several months.
+Some can be completed in as little as four weeks, while others take several months.

-Don't let your eagerness to become a CNA make you rush through your training.
+Don't let your eagerness to become a CNA make you rush through your schooling.
 You need to absorb the lessons and make the most of the clinicals.
-Remember that the training is designed to prepare you for your certification exam, so pay attention at all times.
+Remember that the schooling is designed to prepare you for your certification exam, so pay attention at all times.

-CNA certification exams are typically administered by state boards of nursing.
-Before starting your CNA training program, find out when and where your state administers the exam.
-With any luck, you will complete your training right around the same time that the test is administered.
+CNA certification exams are administered by state-authorized vendors.
+Before starting your CNA program, find out when and where your state-approved vendor administers the exam.
+With any luck, you will complete your schooling right around the same time that the test is administered.
 These exams usually consist of a section of multiple-choice questions as well as a practical section in which you demonstrate your CNA skills on a patient or on someone who acts as a patient.

 After passing your CNA exam, you will be placed on your state's registry of approved nursing assistants.
 With that credential, you can officially apply for CNA jobs.
 All told, the process can be completed in as little as six to eight weeks.
 By starting now, you may be able to start applying for jobs in the next month or two.